 Our range of cardboard boxes are made from sturdy 125gsm corrugated board in single and double wall.
-You can buy in small and large quantities and they are recyclable and from sustainable sources.
+You can buy in small and large quantities.
+They are recyclable and from sustainable sources.
 If you need advice on choosing the right box give us a call

 If we don't stock the size you need - we can still help, call or email for a quotation.

-To protect your items in transit or storage, make sure you pack the cardboard boxes well so the contents can't move around too much.
+To protect your items in transit or storage, make sure you pack the cardboard boxes well so the contents can't move around.
 The heavier the load, the sturdier the box will need to be.
 For loads over 5kg, a double wall box is recommended.

 Cardboard boxes come in a frightening variety of formats offering different thicknesses, layers, folds, flaps etc. In this chapter we cannot possibly hope to cover every eventuality; our purpose here is simply to help our users choose the right box for their needs from the range that is widely available.